amvro23/essentials-ChEng/README.md

 - Modified Arrhenius for Activation Energy Calculation / Modified Arrhenius

 ### Steady State with Axial & No Axial Dispersion Examples
-- Steady State with no Axial Dispersion Examples in Adiabatic and Isothermal PFR / PFR - Steady State with no Axial Dispersion
+- Steady State with no Axial Dispersion Examples in Adiabatic and Isothermal PFR / PFR - Steady State with no Axial Dispersion (5 Examples)
-- Steady State with Axial Dispersion / PFR - Steady State with Axial Dispersion
+- Steady State with Axial Dispersion / PFR - Steady State with Axial Dispersion (1 Example)

 ### Solving Differential Equations in Python
 - Solving Differential Equations in Python / Solving ODEs - (Examples)